caochao39/tarerobotics/docs/source/simulation_system_setup.rst

 Simulation System Setup
 =======================

-This section contains instructions to set up our autonomy stack for simulation using Ubuntu 24.04 with `ROS2 Jazzy <https://docs.ros.org/en/jazzy/Installation.html>`_ (recommended distribution).
+This section contains instructions to set up the autonomy stack for simulation using Ubuntu 24.04 installed with `ROS2 Jazzy <https://docs.ros.org/en/jazzy/Installation.html>`_ (recommended distribution).
 For other Ubuntu and ROS2 distributions, please refer to the corresponding branches in the `GitHub repository <https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform>`_.
 The system is integrated with `Unity <https://unity.com>`_ environment models.

 Base Autonomy System
 --------------------